boldingd/EclipsePhaseContent/ItemsGuide.md

 > With all the 'ware they loaded this thing up with, it's odd they left off the Scurrier's grip-pads.
 >
 > **Curé**: They couldn't get them to work with the dense touch-receptors in the palms.
-> Same with chameleon skin.
+> That's also why there's no chameleon skin.
-> They wanted this thing to pass for a raccoon smart-pet, so they wanted to keep the fur.
-> And they couldn't get the chameleon skin to work with the fur.
+> They wanted this thing to pass for a raccoon smart-pet, so they wanted to keep the fur, and they couldn't get the chameleon skin to work with the fur.
 >
-> **anarcat**: That said, it's easy enough to provide those things through gear.
+> **anarcat**: That said, it's easy enough to buy grip-gloves or a modded vacsuit.
 >
-> **Plasmage**: The cool thing about keeping the fur is that we can borrow some polar-bear DNA and get cold resistance, water resistance, and IR screening.
+> **Plasmage**: The cool thing about keeping the fur is that we can borrow some polar-bear DNA, adjust to fit, and get cold resistance, water resistance, and IR screening.
 >
 > **Gunslinger\#MONOLITH**: So, would you say it's a… polar waschbär?
 >